CYCOGS® Hybrid Snake Arms

 Noted on the illustration below, left side.

-on them, much like we humans use our elbows to open a door with our hands full.
+much like we humans use our elbows to push open a door with our hands full.

 For example, if such tools are located within its working area or in the robot’s body, the arm can reach and exchange end effector components.

-such as claws, hands, etc. can be positioned in the large volume of the workspace envelope
+like claws, hands, etc. can be positioned in the large volume of the

 Several companies manufacture Robot arm end effectors such as, for example, claws, pinchers and hands.

-Some tasks will require different mated end effector appendages, such as a brush for painting, or a gripper to open a door.
+Some tasks will require different mated end effector appendages, like a brush for painting, or a gripper to open a door.

-The ability to change end effector tooling and sensors is enhanced with the combination of the snake arm rotary platform.
+The ability to adapt end effector tooling and sensors are enhanced with the combination of the snake arm rotary platform.

-Such storage locations can be located in or on the body of the robot, or external to the robot, in various locations such as a tool crib.
+Such storage locations can be located within or on the body of the robot or external to the robot, in various locations like a tool crib.

 Such exchangeable tools and sensors may include claws, pinchers, hooks, hands, drills, brushes, rollers, cameras, laser scanners, etc.

-The robot arm end effector can employ a camera embedded inside the snake arm for aligning and coupling with different tools and sensors
+The robot arm end effector can employ a camera embedded inside the snake arm for aligning and coupling with various tools and sensors

 as well as for guiding the installed tool to its task.